JoveyMcJupi/sticky-notes-widget/README.md

     ```npm
     npm run make
     ```
-    Afterwards you should have both the installer and compiled app in the "out" folder.
+    Once it's finished, you should have both the installer and compiled app in the "out" folder.
 Make sure to rename "sticky-notes.exe" to "noteapp.exe", and then put "RUN.exe" from the project folder into your compiled app folder. <b> Use "RUN.exe" to start it up otherwise it won't stick to the desktop! </b>

 ## Download
 Click <a href="https://github.com/JoveyMcJupi/sticky-notes-widget/releases">here</a> to download the latest version!